What ICD-10 codes are used for elevated PSA?

 - Prostate-specific antigen elevation

-Commonly asked questions
+Frequently asked questions

-An Elevated PSA ICD code should be employed when documenting a patient's medical record where the PSA levels are higher than the standard reference range, indicating a potential prostate-related concern.
+An elevated PSA ICD code should be employed when documenting a patient's medical record where the PSA levels are higher than the standard reference range, indicating a potential prostate-related concern.

 Expected next steps after diagnosing elevated PSA may include further testing, such as digital rectal examination (DRE), repeat PSA tests, or a prostate biopsy to ascertain the cause of the elevation.

-A diagnosis code for Elevated PSA suggests that a patient's PSA levels are above the typical range, which can indicate prostate cancer or other prostate-related conditions.
+A diagnosis code for elevated PSA suggests that a patient's PSA levels are above the typical range, which can indicate prostate cancer or other prostate-related conditions.